smaugustine/manuscriptus/README.md

+     Manuscriptus: Codex is no longer being developed.
+See https://gothicusapp.com.

 # Manuscriptus: Codex #
 Manuscriptus: Codex is an open-source web-based application (written in PHP and using MySQL) designed to facilitate and organize the preparation of manuscript corpuses and critical editions.
 One can create corpuses, add manuscripts to a corpus, and add lines to a manuscript.
 Manuscripts can be searched, compared, annotated, and exported for further use.
 Although it is web-based, it is also designed to be used locally and thus can be used both online for collaborative work or offline for individual work.